 Yes 1.
 Are the photographs consistent with the appearance of the person?
 N/A Yes 2.
-Do the documents appear to be genuine, and is it reasonably apparent N/A that they have not been tampered with?
-IN/ A Yes 3.
-Have you checked any work restrictions on the documents to П N/A determine if the person can do the work in question?
-11/7 4 Yes 4.
-Are the expiry dates on List B documents for limited leave remain in the UK П N/A current and not expired?
-11/7 Yes 5.
-Do any endorsements, stamps, visas, permits, etc. state that person is not N/A permitted to work? , , .
-6. If more than one document has been submitted, are the dates of birth Yes consistent across the documents and with the person's appearance?
-N/A Have you requested additional documents to explain differences in name across documents? (such as a marriage certificate, decree absolute etc.) - deloss decuments: (such as a marriage certificate, decide absolute etc.)
+Do the documents appear to be genuine, and is it reasonably apparent N/A that they have not been tampered with? , Yes 3.
+Have you checked any work restrictions on the documents to N/A determine if the person can do the work in question? ' Yes 4.
+Are the expiry dates on List B documents for limited leave remain in the UK N/A current and not expired?
+N/A Yes 5.
+Do any endorsements, stamps, visas, permits, etc. state that person is not N1/A permitted to work?
+N/A 6.
+If more than one document has been submitted, are the dates of birth Yes consistent across the documents and with the person's appearance?
+N/A Have you requested additional documents to explain differences in name across documents? (such as a marriage certificate, decree absolute etc.)